RAL0S/ralos-package-manager/README.md

 ## Setup

-Copy the apm binary to an empty folder, preferably within the home directory.
+Copy the ralpm binary to an empty folder, preferably within the home directory.

 ```
-/home/ubuntu/attifyos/apm
+/home/kali/ralos/ralpm
 ```

-Henceforth packages will be installed within the `/home/ubuntu/attifyos/` directory.
+Henceforth packages will be installed within the `/home/kali/ralos/` directory.

 For the first time, inititalize the package manager by running

 ```
-./apm init
+./ralpm init
 ```

-This will create the config file `apm.toml` within the same directory.
+This will create the config file `ralpm.toml` within the same directory.

-For quicker access to the installed tools, add the bin directory (`/home/ubuntu/attifyos/bin`) to the system path.
-This can be done by adding the line `export PATH=$PATH:/home/ubuntu/attifyos/bin/` at the end of `.bashrc`.
+For quicker access to the installed tools, add the bin directory (`/home/kali/ralos/bin`) to the system path.
+This can be done by adding the line `export PATH=$PATH:/home/kali/ralos/bin/` at the end of `.bashrc`.

 ## Package installation

 Packages can be installed by running
 ```
-./apm install <package_name>
+./ralpm install <package_name>
 ```

 Example:
 ```
-./apm install ghidra
+./ralpm install ghidra
-./apm install cutter
+./ralpm install cutter
 ```

 ## Package removal

 To uninstall a package run
 ```
-./apm remove <package_name>
+./ralpm remove <package_name>
 ```

 This will prompt for confirmation before removing the package.

 To uninstall without prompt run,
 ```
-./apm remove --yes <package_name>
+./ralpm remove --yes <package_name>
 ```

 ## List of available packages

-The list of available packages can be found on the [package-index](https://github.com/AttifyOS/package-index)
+The list of available packages can be found on the [package-index](https://github.com/RALOS/package-index)